FlawlessPT/yellow-project/README.md

 To have our applications working, as expected, there is a big infrastructure behind it that needs to be configured.

-Next we have list of components that needs to be configured.
-After that some environment variables needed to be configured on your bitbucket repository, for pipelines to work well.
+Next we have list of components that need to be configured.
+After that some environment variables need to be configured on your bitbucket repository, for pipelines to work well.
 This will be mentioned in detail at **Pipelines** section.

 #### Supabase